-They keep abreast of GE trees developments around the Global South, and have a network of hundreds of organizations throughout the Global South with whom they work to stop deforestation and monoculture timber plantations.
-In 2008 they produced “GE Trees: A Country by country Overview” detailing current developments with GE trees.
-This publication is currently being updated.
+WRM keeps abreast of GE trees developments around the Global South, and has a network of hundreds of organizations throughout the Global South with whom it works to stop deforestation and monoculture timber plantations.
+In 2008 it produced “GE Trees: A Country by country Overview” detailing current developments with GE trees.
+After a first review in 2014, this publication is currently being updated.

-Winnie Overbeek, the Executive Secretary of World Rainforest Movement, sits on the Steering Committee of the Campaign.
-Winnie is a long-time Brazil-based activist and is an expert in the dangers of industrial eucalyptus plantations.
-He has long been closely connected to the anti-plantation Green Deserts Movement in Brazil.
+Winnie Overbeek, the International Coordinator of World Rainforest Movement, sits on the Steering Committee of the Campaign.
+Winnie is a long-time Brazil-based activist in the support of and networking among community struggles against industrial eucalyptus plantations in the Global South.
+He has long been closely connected to the anti-plantation Alert against the Green Desert Network in Brazil.
 He speaks English, Spanish and Portuguese.

 The Indigenous Environmental Network has brought together and organized with Indigenous Peoples and communities globally on issues related to Indigenous land rights and autonomy.
 Most recently IEN has focused on the impacts of energy corporations on Indigenous communities in North America; and on the impacts of land grabbing and forest carbon offsets schemes on Indigenous communities in North America and globally.